FA Cup fifth round draw: Chelsea to face Man Utd | Goal.com

 League One Doncaster, through to the fifth round for the first time in 63 years, will host Crystal Palace.

-AFC Wimbledon, who beat West Ham in round four, have been drawn to face Everton’s conquerors Millwall.
+AFC Wimbledon, who beat West Ham in round four, have been handed a home draw against Millwall, who also overcame Premier League opposition in the form of Everton.

 Watford also face an away trip in round five, against either League One Portsmouth or Championship QPR.

-Derby, who needed a late goal so squeeze past Accrington in round four, face a trip to Brighton on West Brom in the last 16.
+Derby, who needed a late goal to squeeze past Accrington in round four, face a trip to Brighton or West Brom in the last 16.

 Swansea will play either Barnet or Brentford, who face each other at the Hive on Monday evening.